“I eat really healthily, but the weight is not going down”. Is this you? You might be health-conscious, calorie-unconscious.

 Here’s a list of some of my favourite examples of where people think ‘healthy’ and forget ‘calories’:

-Great fodder, but they generally pack around 600 calories per 100g.
+Nuts are great fodder, but they generally pack around 600 calories per 100g.
 Don’t graze on nuts thinking you’re getting lots of protein because often you’re not.
 What you’ll always get is lots of (healthy) fat and lots of calories.

 Organic butter and chocolate